gravitee-io/gravitee-api-management/docker/quick-setup/tags-internal-external/README.md

 To test the **Bridge Server**, you can call, for example, `http://localhost:18092/_bridge/apis` to list all the apis.

 ---
-**NOTE**
-For more information, please read this doc: To use this gateway, call your API with `http://localhost:8082/myapi`.
+> For more information, please read this doc: To use this gateway, call your API with `http://localhost:8082/myapi`.
 ---

 ## How to use ?